 Justin Borg-Barthet studied Law and European Studies at the University of Malta.
 After qualifying as an advocate in Malta, he pursued postgraduate studies at the University of Aberdeen.
 This was followed by a lectureship at the University of Dundee.
 He joined the School of Law as a lecturer in September 2012.
 He was promoted to Senior Lecturer in 2017.

 Justin’s research and teaching address a wide range of subject matter, principally in European Union law and Private International Law.
-The work includes analyses of the recognition of same-sex relationships, cross-border regulation of companies, Scottish independence and EU membership, and the treatment of migrants' rights in the EU.
+The work includes analyses of the jurisdictional and choice of law rules in defamation cases, cross-border regulation of companies, the recognition of same-sex relationships, Scottish independence and EU membership, and the treatment of migrants' rights in the EU.
 The unifying theme in this body of work is an exploration of the allocation of decisional power as between individuals, States, and supranational regulators.

 Justin is the author of a leading monograph on corporate mobility (The Governing Law of Companies in EU Law (Bloomsbury/Hart 2012).
 The book was described as ‘a remarkable analysis of the complex issues resulting from the intersection of private international law of companies and companies' freedom of establishment under the TFEU’ (P Behrens (2013) CMLRev 1870).
 Another review says: ‘The book, no doubt, will make an important contribution to the future development of corporate mobility in the European Union…it is highly recommended.’
 (M Schillig (2014) ELR 151).
 This book and his other publications are cited extensively in the literature.

 Justin has acted as a consultant to the European Parliament on a review of the Brussels IIa Regulation, and as part of a steering committee advising the European Commission on the possible introduction of legislation concerning the cross-border mobility of companies.
+He has also advised a consortium of press freedom NGOs on the reform of EU defamation law.
 His work on the recognition of same-sex relationships was cited with approval in Advocate General Wathelet's Opinion in Case C-673/16 Coman.